Tutorial for basic MUSH like game¶

 Another thing to remember is however that this is a very simplistic way

 to control NPCs.
 Evennia supports full puppeting very easily.
-A Player
+An Account

 (assuming the “puppet” permission was set correctly) could simply do